microsoft/powerapps-tools/Apps/release-planner/overview.md

 # Release Planner Solution
 Earlier, we published a [blog](https://powerapps.microsoft.com/en-us/blog/how-power-platform-helps-us-manage-and-publish-product-release-plans/) that is explaining how Microsoft business applications team is publishing the release plans using a Power Platform.
-Based on various customers request, we have templatized the release planner app  so that, you can use this app to publish a release notes/plan for your internal application release.
+Based on various customers' requests, we have templatized the release planner app that can be used for your organizational application rollouts.

 ## Package contents
 |Component|	Filename |	Description